 Will You Work with My Union Representative?

 Yes.
 We appreciate working with union representatives.
-Often, this arrangement can result in cost savings and expedite our entry into your case.
+Often, this arrangement can result in cost savings and expedite our entry into your case this saving you money.
 We have received positive feedback from labor unions in this regard.
 Some of the unions we have worked with are listed here.

 Do I Need An Attorney or Union Representative?

-Attorneys are not required in cases involving personnel matters (federal, state, or local), though you may prefer an attorney.
+Attorneys are not required in cases involving administrative personnel matters (federal, state, or local), though you may prefer an attorney.
 That’s ok.
 We will even advise you of what to look for with an attorney and even review the retainer agreement for you at no charge.
 In fact, you can even have a friend, family member, or coworker represent you directly or indirectly since you are most likely dealing with an administrative matter.
 It is a common misconception only attorneys or the union can represent or advise federal employees in personnel matters.
 For example, you can hire a consultant to assist you before the MSPB, EEOC, FLRA, OSC, or even at arbitration because we are consultants, not your direct representative.
 In some cases, you may want to hire a consultant to handle every aspect of your case.
 To save even more money, you can retain a consultant to consult with you or just prepare your MSPB appeal, write a grievance response, write your response to a proposed action, prepare you for your oral response to a deciding official, review your documents, prepare your post-arbitration brief, etc..
 If it is determined by the consultant at anytime you need an attorney, you will be advised accordingly.

 Why Should I Hire a Consultant and Not Use a Union Steward?